alexle/alexle.github.com/posts/technical-debt-developers.markdown

 Most people I know despise inefficiencies.
 Me especially.
 Our time on this planet is fleeting, why put up with crap if you [don't have to][2]?

 A codebase high in technical debt means that feature delivery slows to a **crawl**.
 It's frustrating when a simple task ends up being 10x more difficult than it has to be, due to working around existing hacks and hooks.

+The longer debt stays in your code, the more expensive it is make changes or add features.

 No one likes to be unproductive day after day.
 It's defeating and stressful.
 The worst part is how vicious this cycle is: